Vinayak-Rajput/DS/README.md

-# Data Structures
+# Data Structures & Algorithms
-Programs demonstrating the use of data structures.
+Programs demonstrating the use of data structures, as well as some important algorithms used.